draggeta/blog/content/posts/2020/azure-ad-oidc-auth-in-hashicorp-vault-using-terraform/index.md

 > **NOTE:** Don't set `verbose_oidc_logging = true` in production.
 This logs sensitive information to stdout and the audit logs.
 Use it only to troubleshoot the setup of the authentication.

-Add this to the .tf file and apply the Terraform configuration.
+Add this to the main.tf file and apply the Terraform configuration with `terraform apply`.
 If everything went well, logging in should now be possible.

 ### Testing the login